ProHopBasketballClub/TourneyGen/README.md

 Hello, we're team 3-9.
-We're not really sure what the requirement to include 'you team's name' means, so we will from now on be known as 'Panznir', a portmanteu of Mjolnir and Panzer, the only ideas we had for a team name.
+We're not really sure what the requirement to include 'you team's name' means, so we will from now on be known as 'Panznir', a portmanteau of Mjolnir and Panzer, the only ideas we had for a team name.

 Ignore all the other code and Jenkins stuff you see here